MESMER-group/mesmer/docs/source/development.rst

    .. code-block:: shell

-      git pull --rebase origin main
+      git pull origin main

-If you want to contribute more, please open a **new** branch and reiterate the steps above.
+If you want to contribute more, please open a **new** branch and repeat the steps above.

 Getting help
 ~~~~~~~~~~~~